13 Rules to Help You Stop Making Bad Font Choices

 If text lines are too long, it’s harder for the eyes to keep their place while reading, but if they’re too narrow, the rapid back and forth required will tire readers out quickly.
 There are always exceptions, but the above visual guide should give you an idea of what works.
-In Adobe Spark, you can adjust line length by pinching and expanding the text.
+In Adobe Express, you can adjust line length by pinching and expanding the text.
 Spacing between lines is also important to consider.
-In Adobe Spark, tap through the options in the spacing field when editing and when in doubt, let your lines of text breath a little.
+In Adobe Express, tap through the options in the spacing field when editing and when in doubt, let your lines of text breath a little.

 6. Beware of widows.